 4) For your mobile usage you can install ChatSecure from Apples AppStore on iOS devices or Conversations from Googles PlayStore.
 Both a state-of-the-art clients for mobile.

 You are already using a free, open and federated network when

 you use Friendica on this node.
 You are doing this because you enjoy the benefits of it.
 Not being dependent from a big company that just want to sell your personal data is a good thing in itself.
 Google, Facebook and others have also used XMPP for their instant messengers in the past, but decided at some point to close it down and make proprietary messengers out of this to lock you in their own infrastructure.
 From then on you needed a Google Talk account if you wanted to chat with your friends at Google, or a Facebook account when your friends used Facebooks messenger.

 With a free, open and standardized protocol like XMPP you are no longer locked in by a company.
 Instead you have the freedom to choose the best solution for your secure communication with your friends!
-Help to keep the Internet free and open by using federated, open and standardized protocols and software!Ok, but what's the downside of this?
+Help to keep the Internet free and open by using federated, open and standardized protocols and software!

 Honestly, I can't imagine of any downside.
 Maybe the only one is that there is no central directory of contacts and you cannot easily find your friends by looking up their names or phone numbers in an addressbook.
 But from the privacy aspect viewed even this is more a positive thing.